 The second type of cross collateralization occurs when a single asset is pledged to back more than one loan.
 A few common examples of this practice include second mortgages and home equity loans or lines of credit.

 A credit union or bank may also ask you to “re-up” an asset as collateral for a second loan as well.
 For example, your vehicle will serve as collateral for an auto loan.
-Yet if you take out a personal loan with the same financial institution, it might ask you to agree to use the same vehicle as collateral again.
+Yet if you take out a personal loan with the same bank or credit union, it might ask you to agree to use the same vehicle as collateral again.

 Be aware: a lender should always disclose to you if you’re being asked to pledge (or re-pledge) an asset as collateral.
-However, some borrowers report surprise at cross-collateralization terms in their loan documents.
-For this reason and others, it’s always important to review your loan agreement carefully before signing.
+However, some borrowers report surprise at the cross collateralization clause in their loan documents.
+For this reason and others, it’s always important to review your loan document carefully before signing.

 Cross Collateralization in Real Estate Mortgages

-In commercial financing, it’s not uncommon for your house to serve as collateral for both your primary mortgage and yet again for a business loan.
+In commercial financing, it’s not uncommon for the equity you have in your house to serve as collateral for both your primary mortgage and yet again for a business loan.
 Yet although this form of cross collateralization may not be uncommon, it does involve considerably more risk as a borrower.

 Real Estate Investors